-For more than 60 years, the Department of Health Education & Behavior has been at the forefront of the field, demonstrating leadership in instruction and mentoring, research and scholarship, service and practice.
-By emphasizing innovation and data-driven advancements, our efforts ensure that our students are well prepared for the health promotion careers of the future.
+For more than 60 years, the Department of Health Education & Behavior has been at the forefront of the health promotion and public health field, demonstrating leadership in instruction and mentoring, research and scholarship, and service and practice.
+By emphasizing innovation and data-driven advancements, our efforts ensure that our students are well prepared for the health promotion and public health careers of the future.

 We are committed to student-centered education.
 Our faculty consists of master instructors, many of whom have been recognized as “Teacher of the Year” at the College and University levels.
 We regularly review and update our curricula to reflect disciplinary advancements and changing employer demands, including those produced by the National Commission for Health Education Credentialing, which has two of our faculty members on their Board of Commissioners.

-HEB offers a comprehensive curriculum, from Bachelor’s to Doctoral degrees, with programs address critical emerging issues such as health literacy, health disparities, digital and mobile health applications, and global health.
+HEB offers a comprehensive curriculum, from Bachelor’s to Doctoral degrees, with programs addressing critical public health issues such as health literacy, health disparities, digital and mobile health applications, and global health.
 Students demonstrate core competencies through our highly-rated fieldwork opportunities in business, industry, voluntary organizations and government agencies.

 HEB faculty and students conduct innovative research on public health problems that include...

 - substance use and abuse